noccylabs/immp-spec/immp-draft.md

  * The term *e-mail* is used throughout this document to reference the implementation specified in this draft unless otherwise specified.

-> ***CV*** Maybe it would be appropriate to use *e-mail* for the old-school mail, and *i-mail* for "internet mail"?
-This would also indicate the paradigm change introduced by this prodocol.
+> ***CV*** Maybe it would be appropriate to use *e-mail* for the old-school mail, and *i-mail* for "Internet mail"?
+This would also indicate the paradigm change introduced by this protocol.

  * In examples, `S:` is used to indicate a response from the server while `C:` indicates data sent by the client.